seng438-winter-2022/seng438-a2-group26/Assignment2-ReportTemplate.md

 - zero
 - Double.MAX_VALUE-1
 - Double.MIN_VALUE
+- upper bound is less than lower boundary
+- null Range

 If all equivalence and boundaries are tested and passed, then getLowerBound() has been extensively tested.